Skip to content

 sudo systemctl status sc4s

-Check podman/docker logs for errors:
+Check Docker logs for errors:

-sudo podman logs SC4S
+sudo docker logs SC4S

 #Example Output